Border Reivers (game): Strategy

 Strategically, Border Reivers is based around the need to balance spending your money on the reinforcements necessary to cement your clan's safety and improve your economy, while keeping enough money available to rein in a player who tries to race to an economic victory.

 The game is often won by the player who best judges when to stop spending their income and start saving for an economic victory.
-However, careful use of the strategy cards will enable other players to delay or even stop a player saving for victory.
+However, careful use of the strategy cards will enable other players to delay or even stop a player from saving for victory.

 The ability to choose the strategy card received in the reinforcements phase makes the cards a powerful tool for winning the game.